jstedfast/MailKit/README.md

   * Supports the STLS extension.
   * Supports client SSL/TLS certificates.
   * Supports the PIPELINING extension.
-  * Supports the UIDL command.
+  * Supports the UIDL extension.
+  * Supports the UTF8 extension.
   * All APIs are cancellable.
   * Async APIs are available.
 * IMAP4 Client